Žygimantas Janavičius

 Žygimantas Janavičius (born February 20, 1989) is a Lithuanian former professional basketball player.
 Standing at tall and weighing 187 lb, he plays as a point guard.

 Professional career

+In April 2008, Janavičius participated in the Nike Hoop Summit and scored 7 points for the Team World.

 Janavičius made his pro debut with BC Alytus in 2005.
 He played two seasons with the club in the NKL.

 In 2007, Janavičius signed with Žalgiris of Kaunas.
 He played one season for youth team, which were competing in NKL, and became the champion of the league.
 He played for BC Žalgiris in 2008–09, and half of the season in 2009–10, but because he was only given a small role on the team, he asked for to be loaned to Kauno Aisčiai, where he finished the season.
 In 2010–11, he played for BC Šiauliai.
 He started the 2011–2012 season with Kauno Baltai, but at the end of the season, he joined BC Žalgiris.
 After winning the championship of the LKL, he became a free agent.

 In August 2012, he signed with Prienų Rūdupis.